 And when those thoughts and images drift into your mind, and they will, just be aware of them and gently bring your attention back to your breath or your mantra.

 The most important thing here is to NOT beat yourself up about not getting it ‘right’.
 Sitting quietly is a great start and even if you can find just a few seconds of no-thought, you WILL benefit.
 Then do it every day.
 After a week or two you may find a minute or two of ‘no thought’ – the key here is consistency.
 Make it a daily practice for you.

 Meditation is something that costs no money and little time and your resulting good feelings will ripple out to your family, friends and all beings right round the world.

 “Meditate for 20 minutes a day.
 If you don’t have time, then you need to meditate for an hour”

 I’d love to know how you get on.
-Share your thoughts on my Facebook page.
-Otherwise, just share with friends and family who you know will benefit from a daily 15 minutes of ‘me’ time 🙂
+Share your thoughts here or share with friends and family who you know will benefit from a daily 15 minutes of ‘me’ time 🙂

 P.S.
 Lying down is just as beneficial if you feel more relaxed in that position.
 Relaxation is key – it’s just that sometimes lying down and relaxing tends to send us off to sleep!